Imran Khan, sister summoned in land corruption scandal - ExBulletin

 Imran Khan, sister summoned in land corruption scandal

-Lahore, June 18 Pakistan Punjab Anti-Corruption Establishment (ACE) has summoned Pakistani President Tehreek-e-Insaf (PTI), Imran Khan, his sister Uzma Khan and her husband Ahad Majeed in the land corruption case of Layyah, media reported.
+Lahore: Pakistan Punjab Anti-Corruption Establishment (ACE) has summoned Pakistani President Tehreek-e-Insaf (PTI), Imran Khan, his sister Uzma Khan and her husband Ahad Majeed in the Layyah land corruption case, media reported.

 According to a notification issued by the spokesperson, the head of the PTI was asked to appear before the ACE headquarters on June 19 while Uzma and her husband were asked to appear before the general manager of the ACE .